 Hosts: sweet cherry (primarily)

 Biology: Bacterial canker can affect most stone fruits, but in the Intermountain West, sweet cherry is the primary host.
 The bacteria, Pseudomonas syringae, survive on most plant surfaces as an epiphyte.
 They enter the plant through wounds sustained from winter injury, or through buds in the fall.
-They may infect flowers when springs are cool and
+They may infect flowers when springs are cool and moist.

 Symptoms: The bacteria grow in and kill the phloem tissue, resulting in cankers.
 The affected bark oozes a sticky, amber gum, and becomes sunken and darker and the inner tissue is orange to brown, with narrow, reddish streaks that extend into healthy tissue above and below the canker.
 Often the wood has a fermented odor.
 The affected limb will eventually die, and the leaves will remain attached.